PharmEasy Blog

 Introduction

 Dengue is a well-known disease that is spread by a mosquito carrying the dengue virus.
-The dengue virus is mostly found in tropical and subtropical places worldwide, including parts of Asia and the Pacific Islands, Africa, Eastern Mediterranean, and Central and South America.
+The dengue virus is common in tropical and subtropical places worldwide, including parts of Asia and the Pacific Islands, Africa, Eastern Mediterranean, and Central and South America.
 Although it is not transmitted from person to person, the virus can be transmitted from pregnant mothers to their children1.

 Dengue can cause high fever and other symptoms, which may sometimes even become life-threatening.
 Knowing the signs and symptoms of dengue can help with early detection and quicker recovery.
 In this blog, we will discuss some basic facts and tell-tale signs of dengue, aiming to provide you with the knowledge on when prompt action is needed from your side.

-What Causes Dengue
+What Causes Dengue?

 Dengue is caused by the Dengue virus.
 This virus enters the human blood through bite of Aedes mosquito, particularly Aedes aegypti and Aedes albopictus species.
 The mosquito carries the virus in its saliva.
 The virus starts to multiply after entering your blood.
 Finally, the virus along with the immune system’s response makes you feel sick1.